srl295/lookwell/README.md

 # lookwell

-Look well to thy herds
+> _Be thou diligent to know the state of thy flocks, and look well to thy herds_ Proverbs 27:23